CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 2. Repeat steps 1 to 4.

-3. If the engine does not start after repeated attempts, check the spot for excess fuel.
+3. If the engine does not start after repeated attempts, check the spark plug for excess fuel.

 Clean and replace the spark plug as needed.

 1. To start the tamping rammer action, move the throttle lever (Fig 9) quickly from IDLE (close) to the FULL OPEN position.
 DO NOT move throttle lever slowly as this may cause damage to the clutch or spring.
-Please be noted that for NEW TYPE throttle lever, get O-ring from ring and accessories bag and fix in the throttle lever as Fig 10.
+Please note that for NEW TYPE throttle lever, get O-ring from ring and accessories bag and fix in the throttle lever as shown in Fig 10.

 OLD TYPE